-The SJC investigates and acts upon complaints of alleged student misconduct, except for dishonorable acts that involve the general categories of lying, cheating, stealing or other breaches of trust (which are under the jurisdiction of the Executive Committee), or acts that involve hazing, discrimination, harassment or sexual misconduct by students (which are under the jurisdiction of the Student-Faculty Hearing Board.)
-The SJC's jurisdiction extends to all conduct committed while a member of the Washington and Lee community, including but not limited to study abroad programs, pre-orientation, pre-season athletic practices, campus summer programs and camps and summer research programs.
-Students who return to Lexington or Rockbridge County for the purpose of enrolling in classes, even if they do not reside in University housing, are under the jurisdiction of the SJC as well as the other University judicial systems.
+The SJC investigates and acts upon complaints of alleged student misconduct, except for dishonorable acts that involve the general categories of lying, cheating, stealing, or other breaches of trust (which are under the jurisdiction of the Executive Committee); or acts that involve discrimination, harassment, retaliation, sexual misconduct (which are under the jurisdiction of the Harassment and Sexual Misconduct Board); or hazing, retaliation associated with hazing, or other violations of University policy by a fraternity or sorority (which are under the jurisdiction of Interfraternity Council/Panhellenic Council).
+The Student Judicial Council's jurisdiction extends to all conduct committed while a member of the Washington and Lee community, including but not limited to study abroad programs, pre-orientation, pre-season athletic practices, campus summer programs and camps, and summer research programs.
+Students who return to Lexington or Rockbridge County for the purpose of enrolling in classes, even if they do not reside in University housing, are under the jurisdiction of the SJC as well as the other University conduct systems.
 The SJC is designed to affirm the student's obligation to individual responsibility and to see that obligation fulfilled.

-- Violations of residence hall regulations or other University policies or regulations.
+- Violations of residence hall regulations or other University policies or regulations

-- Vandalism or destruction of property.
+- Vandalism or destruction of property

-- Actions which endanger person or property.
+- Actions which endanger person or property

-- Conduct unbecoming of a Washington and Lee student.
+- Conduct unbecoming of a Washington and Lee student

 NOTE: Voluntary intoxication shall not excuse any misconduct.
 Intoxication means impairment by alcohol or other substances.
 Addiction shall not excuse possessing, possessing with intent to distribute, or distributing any drug.